A Framework for Universality in Physics, Computer Science, and Beyond: Reductions and Universality of Simulators

 We now define a universal simulator of type $s \colon P \otimes C \to T \otimes C$.
 The compiler $s_T \colon P \hookrightarrow T$ is the inclusion of $P$ in $T$.
 The reduction $r \colon T\to P$ leaves $\Delta$ unchanged and maps a given arbitrary spin system $t$ to the 2D Ising system $r(t)$ that can be used to simulate it with threshold $\Delta$ according to the construction given in \cite{De16b,Re23}.
 Furthermore, the context reduction $s_C$ is the relation that maps a configuration $\sigma$ of $t$ to the set of all configurations $\sigma'$ of $r(t)$ that have the `same behavior'.
 That is, the set $s_C(r(t),c)$ is non-empty and for any $c' \in s_C(r(t),c)$ we have

 and either

-where $H$ and $\sigma$ are the target Hamiltonian and configuration and $H'$ and $\sigma'$ are the source Hamiltonian and configuration.
+where $H$ and $\sigma$ are the target Hamiltonian and configuration and $H'$ and $\sigma'$ are the source (2D Ising) Hamiltonian and its configuration respectively.
 It is shown in \cite{De16b} that such maps $r$ and $s_C$ exist and that they both are polynomially bounded.
 This implies that the simulator $s$ made up of $s_T$ and $s_C$ is universal in the sense of \cref{def:univ sim}.

+\begin{remark}[Intuition for spin system simulations] To obtain some intuition for spin system simulations, let us assume that a (2D Ising) spin system $r(t)$ simulates a spin system $t$ and extract the consequences for their respective ground state energy problems (\cref{rem:GSE}).
+Equality \eqref{eq:spectrum_equality} of the reduced spectra means that their ground state energies agree.
+Therefore, a solution to the ground state energy problem for $r(t)$ also solves this problem for $t$.
+Moreover, every ground state configuration of $t$ (i.e.\ a witness for its ground state energy problem) is associated to a collection of ground state configurations of $t$.

+This analysis also exposes the relevance of the use of polynomially bounded relations as morphisms in the ambient category of $\cat{SpinSys}$.
+In particular, the fact that the reduction $r$ is polynomially bounded is necessary to obtain a polynomial-time reduction (in the sense of computational complexity) from the ground state energy problem of a generic spin system $t$ to the ground state energy problem of a 2D Ising spin system $r(t)$. \end{remark}

-\begin{remark}[Universal simulators need not be universal spin models] Note that while universal spin models (in the sense of \cite{De16b}) give rise to universal simulators in $\cat{SpinSys}$, the converse is not true in general.
-The reason for this is an additional requirement that \cite{De16b} places on context reductions.
-While in $\cat{SpinSys}$ context reductions ${s_C \colon P \otimes C \to C}$ are arbitrary relations that satisfy the efficiency constraint of \cref{eq:poly constr}, in \cite{De16b} it is additionally required that configurations $\sigma'$ are mapped to configurations $\sigma$ such that one can recover $\sigma'$ from $\sigma$ in a ``local'' way.
-More precisely, one assigns a set of spins $P_i \in V_{G}$ to each spin $i \in V_{G'}$.
-Knowledge of $\sigma\vert_{P_i}$ then allows one to recover $\sigma'\vert_{i}$.
-We expect that it is possible to account for this by further restricting the morphisms $\cat{SpinSys}$ to respect the hypergraph structure in an appropriate way and thereby also capture simulation of spin models from \cite{De16b} via the lax context-reduction relation (\cref{def:c_red_rel}). \end{remark} \begin{remark}[Multi-valued context reduction] The context reduction $s_C$ of the 2D Ising simulator maps a configuration $\sigma$ not just to a single configuration but to all configurations $\sigma'$ of the source model with the same energy as $\sigma$.
+\begin{remark}[Multi-valued context reduction] The context reduction $s_C$ of the 2D Ising simulator maps a configuration $\sigma$ not just to a single configuration but to all configurations $\sigma'$ of the source model with the same energy as $\sigma$.
 There are two benefits of this choice.
 On the one hand, inverting $s_C(r(t),\ph )$ yields a relation mapping configurations of the source model to the corresponding configurations of the target model.
 In particular, one can find the ground states of the target model by finding a ground state of the source model and applying the inverse context reduction.